As a children’s ghostwriter, I am often asked what comes after the manuscript is written and edited.

 The Story

-Using myself as an example, I usually take one-four weeks to write a children’s picture book manuscript of 800 – 3000 words (depends on what my clients’ needs/ wants).
-I do mention in my freelance agreement that it can take up to six weeks.
+Using myself as an example, I usually take up to a month to write a children’s picture book manuscript of 600 to 2000 words (depends on what my clients’ needs/ wants).
+I do mention in my freelance agreement that it can take up to eight weeks.

 Another factor in the time it takes to write the story is the time it takes the client to respond to questions and approvals of content.
 If a client takes more than a couple of days to respond to emails, the time frame will be thrown off.